Bulls Head, Staten Island: History

 The community received its name from an 18th-century tavern located at the intersection of Victory Boulevard and Richmond Avenue (the neighborhood's central point), from which a sign bearing a bull's head was displayed.
 The Bulls Head area was also known as Phoenixville.

 During the American Revolution, this tavern became the local headquarters of the faction loyal to the British crown, or Tories, as they were colloquially known.
 The Bulls Head Tavern burned down in 1871.

 As recently as the early 1960s, Bulls Head and the surrounding neighborhoods, such as Willowbrook to the east and Graniteville to the north, were dominated by farmland.
-Dramatic change came soon after the Verrazzano-Narrows Bridge opened in 1964, opening up the area to residential development.
+Dramatic change came soon after the Verrazzano–Narrows Bridge opened in 1964, opening up the area to residential development.
 Soon many Jewish families, mostly from the boroughs of Brooklyn and Queens, settled in Bulls Head and other west mid-island neighborhoods.
 A smaller number of Asian immigrants live in Bulls Head.
 Many of the residents are Italian Catholics served by Our Lady of Pity R.C.
 Church.

 Demographics

-As of the 2010 census, the demographics of Bulls Head were roughly 71.2% White, 2.3% Black, 15% Hispanic, 9.8% Asian, and 1.7% Other.
-This is defining Bulls Head as everything within the boundaries of Census Tracts 291.03, and 291.04, as well as the blocks north of Willowbrook Park in Tract 273.01.
+For census purposes, the New York City Department of City Planning classifies Bulls Head as part of a larger Neighborhood Tabulation Area called New Springville-Willowbrook-Bulls Head-Travis SI0204.
+This designated neighborhood had 42,871 inhabitants based on data from the 2020 United States Census.
+This was an increase of 3,561 persons (9.1%) from the 39,310 counted in 2010.
+The neighborhood had a population density of 8.5 inhabitants per acre (14,500/sq mi; 5,600/km^{2}).

+The racial makeup of the neighborhood was 59.5% (25,502) White (Non-Hispanic), 3.0% (1,295) Black (Non-Hispanic), 19.6% (8,401) Asian, and 2.6% (1,136) from two or more races.
+Hispanic or Latino of any race were 15.2% (6,537) of the population.

+According to the 2020 United States Census, this area has many cultural communities of over 1,000 inhabitants.
+This include residents who identify as Mexican, Puerto Rican, Albanian, German, Irish, Italian, Polish, Russian, Egyptian, Korean, and Chinese.

+71.0% of the households had at least one family present.
+Out of the 10,773 households, 51.0% had a married couple (20.7% with a child under 18), 4.4% had a cohabiting couple (1.4% with a child under 18), 16.8% had a single male (1.5% with a child under 18), and 27.9% had a single female (3.9% with a child under 18).
+31.8% of households had children.
+In this neighborhood, 33.4% of non-vacant housing units are renter-occupied.